the-nine-nation/mini-cursor/README.md

 ## Update

+**2025-05-14**: After persistent efforts over a period of time, various display issues have finally been resolved.

 **2025-04-28**: MCP services for MySQL and ClickHouse will no longer be included as default MCP services.
 - MySQL MCP repository: [mysql-mcp](https://github.com/the-nine-nation/mysql-mcp)
 - ClickHouse MCP repository: [clickhouse-mcp](https://github.com/the-nine-nation/clickhouse-mcp)